NTN-based 6G Localization: Vision, Role of LEOs, and Open Problems: From 5G to 6G NTN: New Frontiers for Positioning

 \subsection{Perspective of Positioning Methods in NTN}

-In this section, we discuss how positioning methods in TN may differ in the case of NTN in the context of cellular networks. {\em Although satellite-based positioning has been studied extensively in the past, it is to be noted that fitting these solutions in the 5G NTN framework which is primarily designed for communication is not straightforward.} For the rest of this paper, we will primarily focus on LEOs in the context of NTN (given their practical relevance).
-In the literature, various positioning methods based on delay and Doppler measurements, e.g. TOA, TDOA, RTT or two-way TOA, and frequency-difference-of-arrival (FDOA) have been discussed.
+In this section, we discuss how positioning methods in TNs may differ when integrating NTN into cellular networks. {\em Although satellite-based positioning has been studied extensively in the past, it is to be noted that fitting these solutions in the 5G NTN framework which is primarily designed for communication is not straightforward.} In the literature, various positioning methods based on delay and Doppler measurements, e.g. TOA, TDOA, RTT or two-way TOA, and frequency-difference-of-arrival (FDOA) have been discussed.
 The choice of positioning method depends on the specific requirements of the system and the available resources.
-For instance, delay-based methods, such as TOA and RTT, require high bandwidth to achieve high resolution.
-Furthermore, RTT requires two-way signaling while TDOA requires DL signaling, but has a worse dilution of precision (DOP).
-On the other hand, Doppler-based methods, such as FDOA, are preferred when the signal bandwidth is narrow.
-It is important to note that for Doppler-based methods to provide the necessary accuracy, the receiver and transmitter are required to maintain phase synchronization during the time of measurement.
-Note that 5G positioning has the capability and signaling support to accommodate most of the delay-based positioning methods, but not for any Doppler-based positioning methods such as FDOA.
+Note that 5G positioning has the capability and signaling support to accommodate most of the delay-based positioning methods but not any Doppler-based positioning methods such as FDOA.